Relintai/pandemonium_engine_docs/usage/ui/gui_skinning.md

 ----------------

 The skinning system is driven by the `Theme` resource.
-Every Godot project has an inherent default theme that contains the settings used by the built-in control nodes.
+Every Pandemonium project has an inherent default theme that contains the settings used by the built-in control nodes.
 This is what gives the controls their distinct look out of the box.
 A theme only describes the configuration, however, and it is still the job of each individual control to use that configuration in the way it requires